 Be sure to have the under crust lap over the upper, and pinch it well, as the syrup will cook all out if care is not taken when finishing the edge of crust.
 (Bake at 425°F for 15 minutes on a lower rack, then reduce oven heat to 350°F and continue baking until done.)
 This quantity makes one medium-sized pie.

 Dr. Chase's Third, Last and Complete Receipt Book (1891)

-Remarks. —Having eaten of this pie several times while boarding there, and considering it a very nice custard pie, except in its lemon flavor, I inquired as to using lemons to flavor them without spoiling the custard, and received the above instructions from the lady herself, and can recommend it as a receipt indeed worthy of all confidence.
+Remarks. —Having eaten of this pie several times while boarding there, and considering it a very nice custard pie, except in its lemon flavor, I inquired as to using lemons to flavor them without spoiling the custard, and received the above instructions from the lady herself, and can recommend it as an old fashioned lemon pie recipe indeed worthy of all confidence.
 One lemon gives a nice flavor to 3 pies. —Dr. Chase

-Remarks. —Either of these lemon and raisin pie recipes may be baked with or without upper crust, as you choose, generally without. —Dr. Chase
+Remarks. —Either of these old fashioned raisin and lemon pie recipes may be baked with or without upper crust, as you choose, generally without. —Dr. Chase